Scottish Premiership 2022-23: New signings, key fixtures, title race, relegation battle, VAR and more analysed

 Seven Scottish Premiership clubs have different managers to the ones which kicked off last season.

-At Fir Park a caretaker boss will kick-off the new campaign following Alexander's departure on the eve of the new campaign.
+At Fir Park Steven Hammell will be in interim charge for Motherwell following Alexander's departure on the eve of the new campaign.

 Hibernian now have Lee Johnson in charge after Shaun Maloney was sacked less than four months after taking over at Easter Road.